Little Tikes owner seeks special honor for toy company's founder

 “I applaud you for your insight in buying this company,” Murdough told Larian.
 “You have done a wonderful job in building it with your ingenuity and your passion.”

-Murdough sold the company to Rubbermaid Inc. in 1984 and stayed aboard through 1989; in 1991 he founded competitor Step 2 in Streetsboro.
+Murdough sold the company to Rubbermaid Inc. in 1984 and stayed on board through 1989; in 1991 he founded competitor Step 2 in Streetsboro.
 In 2016, he founded a third toy company, Simplay3, also in Streetsboro.

 But he said he still “gets a thrill out of seeing Little Tikes move forward” and expressed pride in its work.